Deer & Elk

 After trying these, you can also attempt to use chemicals which taste bad or smell bad to the deer.

 - There are a variety of products that can be used to make the plants unpalatable.
 Most of these have a pepper or sulfur-base.
 You can make your own out of cayenne pepper and rotten eggs.
 Some of the commercially available products are supposed to last through a couple of rain events, but most will wash off with the first rain.

-- Products to scare the deer away generally contain coyote urine, sulfur, or human scents.
+- Products to scare the deer away generally contain predator urine, sulfur, or human scents.
 You can try to make your own with human hair, soap, or perfume/cologne.
 There are also fertilizers that are made from bio-solids that have shown some success, but they have a very bad odor, even to humans.

-For instances where non-lethal deer management has not worked, the Virginia Department of Game and Inland Fisheries (VDGIF) has created 5 management options available to landowners and municipalities.
+For instances where non-lethal deer management has not worked, the Virginia Department of Game and Inland Fisheries (VDGIF) has created 5 management options available to landowners and/or municipalities.
 These five programs, Deer Management Assistance Program (DMAP), Damage Control Assistance Program (DCAP), Kill Permits, Deer Population Reduction Program (DPOP), and Urban archery season all require meeting with a VDGIF representative to determine if an area qualifies for one of the programs.
 The objectives of each of these programs are as follows.

 DMAP is a site-specific deer management program that increases a landowner's or hunt club's management options by allowing a more liberal harvest of antlerless deer than offered under general hunting regulations.
 The primary goal of DMAP is to allow landowners and hunt clubs to work together on a local level to manage their deer herds.
 Landowners/hunt clubs have the option to increase, decrease, or stabilize deer populations on their property enrolled in DMAP.
 These objectives are accomplished by harvest strategies that control the numbers of antlerless deer taken, primarily through the issuance of DMAP tags.
 DMAP tags can be used only to harvest antlerless deer (does and male fawns) and are not valid for antlered bucks.